Grand Traverse Band of Ottawa and Chippewa Indians

 OTHER SKILLS AND ABILITIES:

-• Work under pressure in crisis situations and with sensitive issues.
+• Work effectively under pressure and respond appropriately in crisis situations.

-• Work with persons of diverse ages, races, ethnic, and socioeconomic backgrounds etc.
+• Work effectively with individuals of diverse ages, races, cultures, and socioeconomic backgrounds.

-• Knowledge of legal terminology and practices, Tribal, local, state and Federal laws.
+• Knowledge of legal terminology and practices within Tribal, local, state, and Federal court systems.

-• Knowledge of victim issues, judicial processes and community resources for victims of crime.
+• Knowledge of victim's rights, judicial processes, and community resources available for victims of crime

 EDUCATION and/or EXPERIENCE: